EDWARD L. STANTON III

 On April 14, 2010, President Barack Obama nominated Mr. Stanton for the position of United States Attorney for the Western District of Tennessee.
 His nomination was confirmed by unanimous consent of the United States Senate and he was sworn into the office in August of 2010.
 In this position, Mr. Stanton is the chief federal law enforcement officer within the 22 counties that comprise the Western District of Tennessee.

-U.S. Attorney Stanton has served with numerous community and civic organizations throughout his legal career, including serving as the president of the National Bar Association – Ben F. Jones Chapter and as a former Tennessee Board of Professional Responsibility Hearing committee member.
+U.S. Attorney Stanton has served with numerous community, civic and legal organizations throughout his legal career, including serving as the president of the National Bar Association – Ben F. Jones Chapter.

-In 2005, Mr. Stanton received the Sam A. Myar, Jr. Award.
+In 2005, Mr. Stanton received the Memphis Bar Association's Sam A. Myar, Jr. Award.
 This award is one of the highest honors the Memphis Bar Association bestows annually upon a lawyer for outstanding legal and community service.

 Mr. Stanton is married and has two children.